Student Intern: Category Details

-The J-1 Exchange Visitor visa was created to accommodate several different types of visits to the U.S. Ohio has permission to issue visa paperwork for a number of different categories.
+The J-1 Exchange Visitor non-immigrant visa was created for individuals approved to participate in exchange programs in the United States.
+Ohio University has permission to issue visa paperwork for a number of exchange visitor categories.
 The Student Intern Category is intended to support internships that are part of a foreign degree program.

 The following are some of the details of these categories.

 - The visitor must be invited by a host department

 - The visitor must currently be pursuing a degree at an accredited postsecondary academic institution outside of the U.S.

 - The internship at OHIO must fulfill the educational objectives for the degree program at the home institution